|

 Complete Old Books:

-- Outlines of Jainism (PDF 7mb) by Jagmanderlal Jaini M.A., Indore.
+- Outlines of Jainism (link to archive.org) by Jagmanderlal Jaini M.A., Indore.
 Pub.
 Cambridge, 1916.
 Founded by Mahavira, 599 BC - avoids all harm to animal life.

-- The Kalpa sutra, and Nava tatva: two works illustrative of the Jain religion and philosophy (PDF 7mb) trans. & appendix by J. Stevenson, Bombay.
+- The Kalpa sutra, and Nava tatva: two works illustrative of the Jain religion and philosophy (link to archive.org) trans. & appendix by J. Stevenson, Bombay.
 Pub.
 London, 1818

-- Texts from the Buddhist canon, commonly known as Dhammapada, with accompanying narratives (PDF 9mb) trans.
+- Texts from the Buddhist canon, commonly known as Dhammapada, with accompanying narratives (link to archive.org) trans.
 Samuel Beal, Prof. of Chinese, London, 1878.
 Buddha (?563-483 BC)

-- The Lankavatara Sutra; a Mahayana text (PDF 9mb) trans.
+- The Lankavatara Sutra; a Mahayana text (link to archive.org) trans.
 Daisetz Teitaro Suzuki, London, 1932

-- The laws of Manu (PDF 36mb) trans.
+- The Laws of Manu (link to Google books) trans.
 George Bühler, Oxford, 1886.
-Somewhat disputed Hindu texts... does not prohibit meat eating but: p.174, Law 48: "Meat can never be obtained without injury to
+Somewhat disputed Hindu texts... does not prohibit meat eating but: p.99, Law 48: "Meat can never be obtained without injury to

 living creatures, and injury to sentient beings is